-☑ Information was sent to parents and students prior to the start of school concerning school policies related to (check all that apply): See SSUSD Plan for Opening School

-- Isolation and quarantine policies as they apply to students who have symptoms or may have been exposed to COVID-19 \\\\\ - Options for COVID-19 testing if the student or a family member has symptoms or has been exposed to COVID-19 \\\\\ - Who to contact at the school if student has symptoms or may have been exposed Principal\\\\ - How to conduct a symptom check before student leaves home \\\\\\ - Required use of face coverings \\\\\ - Importance of student compliance with physical distancing and infection control policies \\\\\ - Changes in academic and extracurricular programming in order to avert risk \\\\\\ - Changes in school meals in order to avert risk \\\\\ - School policies concerning parent visits to school and advisability of contact the school remotely \\\\\ - Importance or providing the school with up-to-date emergency contact information including multiple parent contact options \\\\\\ o Other:
+- Information was sent to parents and students prior to the start of school concerning school policies related to (check all that apply): - Isolation and quarantine policies as they apply to students who have symptoms or may have been exposed to COVID-19 - Options for COVID-19 testing if the student or a family member has symptoms or has been exposed to COVID-19 - Who to contact at the school if student has symptoms or may have been exposed - How to conduct a symptom check before student leaves home - Required use of face coverings - Importance of student compliance with physical distancing and infection control policies - Changes in academic and extracurricular programming in order to avert risk - Changes in school meals in order to avert risk - School policies concerning parent visits to school and advisability of contact the school remotely - Importance or providing the school with up-to-date emergency contact information including multiple parent contact options

-A cop y of this protocol is posted at all public entrances to the school. ge has been posted throughout the school reminding staff and students of policies rning physical distancing, use of face coverings, and importance of hand washing. ge is posted at each public entrance of the school informing visitors that they should no the facility if they have symptoms of COVID-19. chool has developed and circulated a communication plan in case full or partial closure uired due to a possible cluster of COVID-19 cases. about progra e outlets of the school (website, social media, etc.) provide clear, up-to-date information building hours, visitation policies, changes in academic and extracurricula amming, and requirements concerning use of face coverings, physical distancing and washing. e outlets instruct students, parents and teachers on how to contact the school in case on or exposure. .
-MEAS SURES THAT ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES specia n for updating Individualized Education Plans (IEPs) and 504 Plans of students with al needs has been developed to ensure that education can continue without undue risk student.
-0 This plan includes a method for proactive school contact with parents at the beginning of the school year to assure that issues related to the child's education and safety are being addressed.
-0 Modifications to individual IEPs and 504 plans may involve remote learning modifications to the classroom to accommodate student needs, school attendance in
+- o Other: - A copy of this protocol is posted at all public entrances to the school. - Signage has been posted throughout the school reminding staff and students of policies concerning physical distancing, use of face coverings, and importance of hand washing. - Signage is posted at each public entrance of the school informing visitors that they should not enter the facility if they have symptoms of COVID-19. - ☑ The school has developed and circulated a communication plan in case full or partial closure is required due to a possible cluster of COVID-19 cases. - ☑ Online outlets of the school (website, social media, etc.) provide clear, up-to-date information about building hours, visitation policies, changes in academic and extracurricular programming, and requirements concerning use of face coverings, physical distancing and hand washing. - Online outlets instruct students, parents and teachers on how to contact the school in case of infection or exposure.

-$\circ~$ Steps taken to modify IEPs and 504 plans to assure student safety comply with relevant provisions of state and federal law.

-Administrative services or operations that can be offered remotely (e.g., class registration, form submission, etc.) have been moved on-line.
+E. MEASURES THAT ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES

+- A plan for updating Individualized Education Plans (IEPs) and 504 Plans of students with special needs has been developed to ensure that education can continue without undue risk to the student. - This plan includes a method for proactive school contact with parents at the beginning of the school year to assure that issues related to the child's education and safety are being addressed. - Modifications to individual IEPs and 504 plans may involve remote learning, modifications to the classroom to accommodate student needs, school attendance in a separate area with few students, or a hybrid approach combining in-class and remote learning. - Steps taken to modify IEPs and 504 plans to assure student safety comply with relevant provisions of state and federal law. - Administrative services or operations that can be offered remotely (e.g., class registration, form submission, etc.) have been moved on-line.